Device DataSources & Instances Overview

-For each datasource applied to a device, LogicMonitor attempts to discover instances to monitor.
-Single-instance datasources will only have one instance (e.g. ping), while multi-instance datasources can have multiple monitored instances (e.g. interfaces).
-When at least one instance is discovered for a datasource, the datasource and discovered instance(s) will be displayed in the device tree of your account.
-Selecting a datasource will display all instances of that datasource in the device tree.
+For each DataSource applied to a device, LogicMonitor attempts to discover instances to monitor.
+Single-instance DataSources have only one instance (e.g., ping), while multi-instance datasources can have multiple monitored instances (e.g., interfaces).
+When at least one instance is discovered for a DataSource, the DataSource and discovered instance(s) are displayed in the device tree of your account.
+Selecting a DataSource displays all instances of that DataSource in the device tree.

 Detail Panel Tabs